Out of Reach

 A New Hobby

-During the third week of school his cousin, Margaret Constable, Mary's eldest daughter who's in year twelve, asks Ernie to help them out at the Performing Arts Club after school one day.
-Margaret is hoping to become an actress and sees this club as a start on her learning those skills and her career.
+During the third week of school Ernie’s cousin, Margaret Constable - Mary’s eldest daughter who’s in year twelve, asks Ernie to help at the Performing Arts Club after school.
+Margaret wants to be an actress and sees this club as a start on her learning those skills and her career.
 They have a piece of new equipment for making smoke and no one can work out how to use it.
 Margaret knows Ernie is very mechanical minded and asks him, at the start of lunch on Tuesday, to join them on Wednesday afternoon to look at the gear for them and work out what the problem is.

-Wednesday afternoon, when he enters the school auditorium where the club is rehearsing, he can see the gear in question and goes straight to it.
-The teacher starts towards him, but Margaret, the club president, waves at her to show it's OK.
-He pulls out the manual and reads it; it's a small manual and he's a speed reader, so this doesn't take long.
-He looks over the device, and soon spots the problems.
+When Ernie enters the school auditorium where the club is rehearsing on Wednesday afternoon he can see the gear in question so he goes straight to it.
+The teacher starts toward him, but Margaret, the club president, waves at her to show it’s OK.
+He pulls out the manual to read it.
+It’s a small manual and he’s a speed reader, so this doesn’t take long.
+He looks over the device, and he soon spots the problems.
 Turning it off he unplugs it and changes the usage voltage to the correct setting, replaces the blown fuse from the spares packed with the new unit, sets the operation settings to the right ones, and turns it on.
 Soon a small cloud of artificial smoke is wafting across the stage like a low mist.
 The cast and crew applaud his efforts.
-The rehearsal goes on while he explains the correct way to use it to the crew person who'll handle it during the performances.
+The rehearsal goes on while he explains the correct way to use it to the crew person who’ll handle it during the performances.
 Things are soon sorted out.
-Having nothing else to do for some time he sits back and watches the rehearsal, because he's never watched people practise for a play before.
+Having nothing else to do for some time Ernie sits back to watch the rehearsal because he’s never watched people practise for a play before.

-Still giggling, Ernie stands and walks to the stage.
-He takes the boy's script from him and confirms, with the stage manager, the scene and dialogue involved.
+A still laughing Ernie stands and walks to the stage.
+He takes the boy’s script from him then he confirms, with the stage manager, the scene and dialogue involved.
 He spends a moment reading the scene while they reset the stage and cast for the scene.
-The scene starts with the other actors on stage; on cue, Ernie walks in and declares his lines in a loud voice with great gusto and emotion, just like the script says to, "Be gone, you cad, the lady is mine."
-He sweeps her up into his arms and presses her to his body while he welds his mouth to hers and kisses her while walking off the other side of the stage with her in his arms.
+The scene starts with the other actors on stage; on cue, Ernie walks in and declares his lines in a loud voice with great gusto and emotion, just like the script says to, “Be gone, you cad, the lady is mine.”
+He sweeps Melissa up into his arms and presses her to his body while he welds his mouth to hers to kiss her while walking off the other side of the stage with her in his arms.
 Thinking to stir the young smart arse and put him off, Melissa opens her mouth and slips her tongue to his lips.
-She's surprised when he opens his mouth and slides his tongue over hers to invade her mouth and give her the best damn kiss she's ever had.
+She’s surprised when he opens his mouth and slides his tongue over hers to invade her mouth to give her the best damn kiss she’s ever had.
 Her eyes go wide, her arms go around him, and she returns the kiss when hugging herself to him while she really enjoys herself.
 The whole cast and crew are stunned because Ernie is smaller and slighter than Jason or Melissa, yet he just sweeps her up and walks off with her as if she weighs nothing.
 Melissa is a very well endowed, statuesque, red head, and Ernie just comes up to her shoulder, she must be a quarter of his mass again.